This article contains detailed technical information on the SAML single sign-on (SSO) implementation with MindTouch.

 - Use a find-and-replace pattern to build a display name from any attributes in the IdP sign-on response XML.
 You can configure a pattern for your MindTouch site to use when parsing the IdP response XML for attributes you would like included in the display name.

 [CustomFirstName] [Surname] into the Custom Display Name Pattern field on the MindTouch SAML configuration page, would look for the attributes

 Surname in the IdP and concatenate them to build a display name.

 - First name

 The user email is associated with the user account.
 In general, an email should be provided to make subscribing to notifications easier.
 MindTouch will attempt to find the email address in one of the following IdP sign-on response XML nodes:

-Other attributes may be included in the IdP sign-on response, which are stored as properties on the MindTouch user.
-These properties are stored as a JSON string and can be accessed programmatically using DekiScript.
-The properties are found in the following nodes:
+Other attributes may be included in the IdP assertion response, which are stored as a property on the MindTouch user.
+These attributes are stored as a JSON string and can be accessed programmatically using DekiScript.
+The attributes are found in the following assertion nodes:

 // fetch the SAML assertion attributes as JSON text let json = user.properties["mindtouch.saml#attributes"].text;